ip-tools/patzilla/README.rst

 Spend some time taking a look around, locate a bug, design issue or spelling mistake and then send us a pull request or create an `issue`_.

-Thanks in advance for your efforts, we really appreciate any help.
+Thanks in advance for your efforts, we really appreciate any help or feedback.

 License